tango-controls/rfc/12/README.md

 * Client MAY try to re-subscribe indefinitely

-* Server MAY cancel client's subscription if it does not confirm its interest i.e. EventConfirmSubscription was not executed
+* Server MAY cancel client's subscription if it does not confirm its interest

 * Client/Server SHOULD implement (in/out)coming events buffer to prevent overload

 * Client/Server MUST prevent crash in case events overflow

+* Client SHOULD be notified in case of missing events

+  > e.g.: In the current C++ implementation at least, the client callback is executed with an API_MissedEvents error event when the client library detected that some events got lost.
+There is a mechanism with some counters associated with each event to help detecting this kind of problems